-With the activities in this lesson plan, students will demonstrate what they’ve learned about Ancient Mesopotamia.
-They’ll become familiar with the environment, resources, technologies, religion, and culture of Ancient Mesopotamia and be able to demonstrate their knowledge in writing and illustrations.
+With the activities in this ancient Mesopotamia unit lesson plan, students will demonstrate what they’ve learned about ancient Mesopotamia.
+They’ll become familiar with the environment, resources, technologies, religion, cultures, and the map of ancient Mesopotamia, allowing students to demonstrate their knowledge in writing and illustrations.
+History teachers will delight in what their students learn and what their students create!

-Mesopotamia was in the Middle East between Europe, Africa, and Asia.
+The location of Mesopotamia is very unique; it was in the Middle East between Europe, Africa, and Asia.
 It comprised much of Iraq, Kuwait, Syria, and parts of Lebanon, Turkey, and Iran.
 Because it was the site of the world's earliest civilization, it is nicknamed: The Cradle of Civilization.

 The Ancient Greeks named the region Mesopotamia which means "Land Between the Rivers" in Greek.
-These first city-states grew in the fertile, crescent-shaped land among the Tigris and Euphrates rivers.
+The first states in ancient Mesopotamia were part of the fertile crescent-shaped land among the Tigris and Euphrates rivers.
 The land was flat with low plains.
 While the area was semi-arid, when it did rain the rivers would flood, and would deposit silt onto the soil making it rich for farming.
 Mesopotamians developed irrigation systems and grew barley, wheat, vegetables, and fruit.
 The mud along the rivers was good for making bricks.
-Frogs, toads, turtles, birds and fish also lived in and around the rivers.
+Frogs, toads, turtles, birds, and fish also lived in and around the rivers.

 The Zagros Mountains to the north and east form a natural barrier between Iran and Iraq (in ancient times, Mesopotamia and Persia).
 The foothills have mild weather and sufficient rain for farming, the forests provided lumber and rocks for making tools.
 The Taurus Mountains in the northwest provide another natural barrier to modern day Turkey (Anatolia).

 Ancient Mesopotamians practiced polytheism, meaning they believed in many gods and goddesses.
 They believed that natural disasters and other events were caused by the gods and therefore it was important to live life in a way that pleased the gods.
 They honored the gods with sacrifices (including human sacrifices in some ceremonies) and building massive temples called ziggurats.
-Ziggurats were enormous step pyramids with a flat top.
-It was believed that the gods resided in the uppermost temple and only priests were allowed to enter.
+Ziggurats, the most well known Mesopotamia buildings, were enormous step pyramids with a flat top.
+It was believed that, when Mesopotamia existed, the gods resided in the uppermost temple and only priests were allowed to enter.

 In the earliest city-states, priests were the leaders because they were the ones who could communicate with the gods.
 Later, kings ruled and the priests served as the king’s advisors.
 It was believed that kings came from the gods.
 They often solidified their power by marrying priestesses.
 Each city-state had a patron god.
 The patron god of Babylon was Marduk.
 He was the lord of all the gods and goddesses and the god of thunder.
 His star was Jupiter and his sacred animals were horses, dogs, and the dragon.
 Ancient Mesopotamians’ religious beliefs influenced every part of their daily life.
 They believed in more than 3,000 gods and goddesses!